alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
-3. Open the CSV in a spreadsheet using comma as the delimiter.
+3. Open the CSV in a spreadsheet.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Exit rate".
 6. In the "Exit rate" column, divide the "Exits" value by the "Views" value.